 - Owl Archive Memorial edition for "Junior" the Shadyside Barred Owl.

-For more than fifteen years, we have endeavored to bring you monthly editions of Birds of Madison County.
+For more than sixteen years, we have endeavored to bring you monthly editions of Birds of Madison County.
 For each edition we have strived to present thirty to fifty original, high quality, photographs of birds and wildlife.
 Behind each photo that makes it to this web site, there are many others that are discarded.
 Finding the subjects and taking the hundreds of photos needed for each edition requires many hours of field work.

 We have arrived at an age when long hours of field work are becoming difficult for us.
 Consequently, we are not able to sustain the level of production required for monthly editions.
 We will continue to post new editions as health and circumstances permit; however, regretfully, not on a regular, monthly basis.
 We thank you for your faithful following and many comments over the years.
 We have heard from people, not only in Indiana, but all over America and many parts of the world, including Europe and Asia.
 We hope that your days have been brightened by the sights we have shared and that your appreciation of the natural world and especially the birds has been enhanced by our pictures and stories.

 Indicates a link to a special high-resolution image.
 Clicking on the standard-sized image will cause the corresponding high resolution image to be downloaded to your browser.
 With some browsers, you may have to click again on the downloaded image to see it expanded to full size.
 It will also probably be necessary to scroll to see the entire image in your browser window.
 You may save this image by dragging it to your desktop or using the "SAVE" command on the File menu.
 The size of the picture, in pixels, is given for each picture.
 These images are suitable for use as a screen saver or desktop.
 They may also be printed in large sizes.
 They are copyrighted and are for personal use only.